rhjddjdbc/vaultx/README.md

 - zip
 - fzf
 - htpasswd (from apache2-utils or similar)
-- (Optional) sudo or doas for remounting in vaultx.
-Is only required if there is danger.
+- (Optional) sudo or doas for remounting in vaultx for /proc safety.
+  (Is only required if there is danger.)

 ---